iobis/pacman-pipeline-training/tutorial.md

 wsl -l -v
 ```

+You may get a message to install the Linux kernel update package, follow the instructions.

 #### Install conda

 Now open the Ubuntu terminal from the start menu and run the commands below to download and install Miniconda.
 You will be asked first to create an user account on Ubuntu.